edwardoughton/stawpy/README.md

 # strawpy
-Spatio-TempoRal Analytics for Wardriving using Python
+Spatio-TempoRal Analytics for Wardriving using PYthon

 ### Description
 This repo provides code to analyze data collected from 'wardriving'.